Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/a/ADIOS2/README.md

 -   But switched the homepage to the page on readthedocs as the old home page doesn't seem to be updated anymore.

+### Version 2.10.1 for CPE 24.03

+-   Trivial port, but took a nicer way of configuring the `configopts`.

+-   Changed in May 2025: Turned profiling on as that is needed for VisIt.